 8. The second we’ve got a routine down or we can anticipate a certain behavior, the kids switch it up on us.
 They loved green beans yesterday, but today?
 They’re painting with them.
 It’s cool, kids, I was hoping for an earthy green in the dining room anyway.

 9. We can’t punch the people who hurt them.
-I mean, we can, but we’ll more than likely have to pay a fine or go to jail.
+I mean, we can, but bail can be expensive.
 The feeling of helplessness we experience as parents is unparalleled.
 I’ve felt powerless in a few situations, one with my baby brother (he was 21, but whatever) and another with my husband, and as awful as those times were, they are nothing compared to what I’m in for when my babies get their first broken heart, don’t make the team, or are–God help the effers who try–bullied at school.

 10. Rules.
 How many rules are there to parenting?!
 Say please and thank you.
 Address your elders.
 Don’t lie.
 Share.
 Look both ways.
 Always try your hardest.
 AHHHH!
 I don’t always share.
 I sometimes forget to say thank you.
 And there have been days where I probably should’ve been hit by a bus because I was texting whilst walking.
 Yet I’m supposed to instill ALL of this crap into my kids?!
 I’m tired.

 Well, friends, my 15-minutes o’ March writing is up.
 I don’t have a chance to proofread, so don’t judge the mechanics; just dig the contents.

 P.S.
 I’m sitting in Starbucks typing my heart out (unfortunately at a table near the bathroom) and someone just made the potty smell so foul that I want to die.
 If I’m not back with a new post tomorrow, someone please tell my husband he was great last night and my kids to cut their bullshit, but I still love them.